ai4os/ai4-docs/source/howtos/train/index.rst

         Learn how to train a model with the Dashboard.

-    .. grid-item-card:: :material-outlined:`hub;1.5em`  Run a federated learning training using Flower
+    .. grid-item-card:: :material-outlined:`hub;1.5em`  Run a federated learning training
-        :link: federated-flower
+        :link: federated
         :link-type: doc

-        Learn how to make a federated learning training using the Flower framework.

-    .. grid-item-card:: :material-outlined:`hub;1.5em`  Run a federated learning training using NVFLARE
-        :link: federated-nvflare
-        :link-type: doc

-        Learn how to make a federated learning training using the NVFLARE framework.
+        Learn how to make a federated learning training, both with the Flower and NVFLARE frameworks

     .. grid-item-card:: :material-outlined:`sell;1.5em`  Label your images with CVAT
         :link: cvat